ibm-cloud-docs/dl/about.md

 ### {{site.data.keyword.dl_short}} Dedicated
 {: #ibm-cloud-dedicated}

 Allows customers to end a single-tenant, fiber-based cross-connect into the {{site.data.keyword.cloud_notm}} network.
 Customers with colocation premises that are next to {{site.data.keyword.cloud_notm}} PoPs and data centers can use this offering.
 Network service providers that deliver circuits to customers' on-premises or other data centers can also use this offering.

+You can now enable MACsec when ordering IBM Cloud Direct Link Dedicated to secure Ethernet connections between your on-premises network and IBM Cloud.
+For more information, see [Planning for the Direct Link MACsec feature](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link#macsec-feature-dedicated).
+{: note}

+### {{site.data.keyword.dl_short}} Dedicated Hosting
+{: #ibm-cloud-dedicated-hosting}

+Provides connectivity similar to Direct Link Dedicated, but the connection point is next to an {{site.data.keyword.cloud_notm}} data center, which improves latency for higher-performance use cases. {{site.data.keyword.cloud_notm}} offers various customizable colocation services with this solution.

 ## Using AS prepends to influence route preference
 {: #use-case-1}